ska-telescope/ska-mid-dish-manager/docs/src/developer_guide/command_fanout/actions_and_handlers.rst

 - ``DishManagerCMMethodResultCode`` is used for a method which returns a ResultCode immediately.
   Anything other than ``ResultCode.OK`` is treated as a failure.
 If the work gets queued then use a separate Action instead.
+- ``DishManagerCMMethodCallBack`` is used for a method which reports its result through a task callback rather than a return value.
+(NOTE: Nothing uses it at the moment).

 The ``DishManagerCMMethod`` implementations share one ``execute`` and differ only in ``_handle_result``, which interprets the return value.
-Add a new one by subclassing and overriding that method.
-Both of them reach a final status as soon as the call returns, so they never wait on an awaited component state.
+They both reach a final status as soon as the call returns, so they never wait on an awaited component state.

 Command status
 --------------